DSkywalk/MinUI-GPU-RG35XX/README.md

 ## Contributing & Feedback
 This project is a personal hobby and a labor of love for a handheld I truly enjoy.

 I've spent over two years refining it so that it works exactly the way I want it to.
-Because of this, I do not provide user support, and the Issues tab is intentionally closed.
-However, Pull Requests are open!
-If you have a clean code fix or a cool addition, feel free to submit a PR.
-If you strongly disagree with a design choice, want a feature I don't care for, or simply want to take the OS in a completely different direction, I highly encourage you to fork the project—just like I did with the original MinUI—and enjoy the amazing process of building your own perfect system.
+So user support is not provided and the Issues tab is disabled.
+Clean Pull Requests are welcome, but for new features or major design changes, please fork the repository and build your own vision.

-If you just want to say hi, show off your customized setup, or tell me you're enjoying MiaUI, I'd love to hear from you over on Bluesky: @dskywalk.bsky.social
+If you just want to say hi, show off your customized setup, or tell me you're enjoying MiaUI, I'd love to hear from you over on Bluesky: [@dskywalk.bsky.social](https://bsky.app/profile/dskywalk.bsky.social)